The Learning Assistance Review is looking for your best work for the spring 2016 issue. The deadline for submission is February 1, 2016.

 (Georg Simmel's Spatial Sociology and Tutoring Centers as Cultural Spaces, by Joseph Cunningham, from the Fall 2013 issue.)

-TLAR volumes 18 and 19 are in the Members Only area of the website.
+TLAR Fall 2015 and Spring 2015 issues are in the Members Only area of the website.

 The editor encourages your contributions.
 Address inquiries to:

 Missouri State University

 901 South National Ave.